sanjeepan23/weather-dashboard/README.md

 https://github.com/sanjeepan23/weather-dashboard.git
 ```
 # Start the Wave server
-After Cloning, move the dir to inside existing conda environment. then use the `./waved` command to start the server in Linux and use `waved` in Windows
+After Cloning, move the dir to inside existing conda environment. then use the `./waved` command to start the server in Linux and use `waved` in Windows.

 # Run the App
 Enter `cd weather` to get inside working dir.
-Then Simply run the app by `wave run weather.app`. you can also use `wave run --no-reload weather.app` to run without reloading
+Then Simply run the app by `wave run weather.app`. you can also use `wave run --no-reload weather.app` to run without reloading.

 Useful Links: